ballerina-platform/ballerina-dev-website/learn/user-guide/why-ballerina/cloud-native.md

 ```

 ### CI/CD with GitHub Actions
 In a microservice architecture, continuous integration and continuous delivery (CI/CD) is critical in creating an agile environment for incorporating incremental changes to your system.
-There are different technologies that provide this CI / CD functionality and very recently GitHub has introduced GitHub Actions, which is now available for general usage.
-GitHub Actions provides a convenient mechanism for implementing CI/CD pipelines using their workflow concept, right from our GitHub repositories.
+There are different technologies that provide this CI/CD functionality and very recently GitHub has introduced GitHub Actions, which are now available for general usage.
+GitHub Actions provide a convenient mechanism for implementing CI/CD pipelines using their workflow concept right from your GitHub repositories.

-With (Ballerina GitHub Actions)[https://github.com/marketplace/actions/ballerina-action] it is much easier to create a Ballerina development environment with built-in CI/CD.
+With (Ballerina GitHub Actions)[https://github.com/marketplace/actions/ballerina-action], it is much easier to create a Ballerina development environment with built-in CI/CD.

 <style>
 .nav > li.cVersionItem {